faisalvanker/MyBlog/README.md

 # MyBlog
-This solution required SQL Local DB 2017 to be install Open the solution file Blog.sln in Visual Studio Nugnet packages should restore on build
+This solution required SQL Local DB 2017 to be install<br>
+Open the solution file Blog.sln in Visual Studio<br>
+Nugnet packages should restore on build<br>
-Ensure that Blog.Web is setup to the start solution
+Ensure that Blog.Web is setup to the start solution <br>